Banu Kalb: Locations

 The Kalb was a Bedouin (nomadic) tribe well known for raising camels.
 Before the advent of Islam in the 7th century, the tribe's grazing grounds were in northwestern Arabia.
 Its earliest known abode, during the Byzantine era (4th–7th centuries CE), was in the al-Jawf depression, including the oasis of Dumat al-Jandal.
-The tribe was mainly concentrated in this region, straddling the eastern frontiers of the Byzantine Empire.
+The tribe was mainly concentrated in this region, bordering the eastern frontiers of the Byzantine Empire.
 They seasonally migrated from there deep into the vast desert steppe between Syria and Mesopotamia, which the Arabic sources called the Samawa or Samawat Kalb, after the tribe, especially the southwestern part of this region.
 To the west of al-Jawf, the tribe's Banu Amir al-Akbar branch roamed between the oasis of Tayma in the south to the wells of Quraqir in the northern Wadi Sirhan depression.
 The Kalb began to expand its grazing territories eastward toward the Euphrates River, following the retreat of the Taghlib tribe in c.
 570. The Kalb's tribal territory was bordered on the north by the powerful Tayy tribe, close allies of the Kalb.
 To the west, southeast, and east were the tribes of Balqayn, Ghatafan, and Anaza, respectively.

 The Kalb's domination of Wadi Sirhan and al-Jawf put its tribesmen is a good position to migrate northward into Syria.
 With the advent of Islam in the 630s, the Kalb began to enter Syria in large numbers, at first making their abodes in the Golan Heights, the northern Jordan Valley, and in and around Damascus.
 Its tribesmen eventually became major landowners in the Ghouta gardens surrounding Damascus, as well as living a semi-nomadic existence in the Marj pasture grounds on the outskirts of the Ghouta.
 They also established themselves in and around Homs and Palmyra.
 A minor proportion of the tribe settled down in the garrison town and administrative center of Kufa in Iraq during the same period, while many Kalbite tribesmen established themselves in Muslim Spain as part of the Syrian expeditionary forces sent there in the 8th century.